ymolists/website/gitpod/docs/languages/java.md

 Gitpod provides disposable dev environments, which means you are getting fresh developer environments for every task.
 So configuring them to be ready-to-code is crucial to get the most out of Gitpod.

-In the generated `.gitpod.yml` you will find the following section:
+In the generated `.gitpod.yml` you will find the following section: notDisplayed

 ```yml
 # List the startup tasks.
 You can start them in parallel in multiple terminals.
 See https://www.gitpod.io/docs/config-start-tasks/